Care of Creation

 Use this season as a time to FOCUS -- There are many liturgical materials that help us focus on God’s creation, helping to overcome the deep-seated and often unchallenged belief that the earth’s resources are something to use at will rather than understanding a system of stewardship and sustainability of the earth.
 Worship resources and liturgies can help move an intellectual understanding of the environment to an understanding in the heart and soul.
 This liturgical season is a time to LEARN – to focus on our present crisis, to understand the science when there is a strong anti-science bias in some sectors.
 The Season of Creation also encourages action in congregations.
 The Season of Creation website has a place to post actions and see them alongside others across the globe.
 Locally – this can be a great way to collaborate with others in the community, and even offer some opportunities for evangelism.

-Season of Creation 2023
+Season of Creation 2024

 Green Anglicans

 This is a network and environmental movement among Anglican churches across Africa.
-They offer beautiful liturgical materials as well as excellent materials for Children & Youth beyond the Season of Creation (such as “Ryan the Rhino” and “The Story of Stuff”)
+They offer beautiful liturgical materials as well as excellent materials for Children & Youth beyond the Season of Creation (such as “Ryan the Rhino” and “The Story of Stuff”).

 Click here and check out the different resources.